What to Do When Your LiPo Batteries Swell

 Is a swollen battery dangerous?

 Simply put, yes.
-It is generally not recommended to continue using a swollen LiPo battery, although it is still possible to use on for a few more times until you get a replacement.
+It is generally not recommended to continue using a swollen LiPo battery, although it is still possible to use on for a few more times until you get a replacement (this is extremely risky and should be avoided).
 Special care must be taken when charging a swollen LiPo battery.
-If possible, have it charged away from flammable materials or in a fire-proof container.
+In fact, you should not try to charge them.
+If you must, have it charged away from flammable materials or in a fire-proof container.
 A swollen LiPo battery is also particularly sensitive to mechanical failure of the casing, so avoid having sort of impact come into it.

 What causes a LiPo battery to swell?